jt-ziolo/jekyll-tutorial/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the license_name License.
-See `LICENSE.txt` for more information.
+Jekyll is distributed under the [MIT License](https://github.com/jekyll/jekyll/blob/master/LICENSE).
+This repo is distributed under the same LICENSE.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>